 Yame is an old castle town known for its its lush garden landscape and green tea plantations nestled amidst rugged forested mountains, hot springs, waterfalls, and the Yame Central Tea Garden.
 Yame remains a picture-perfect slice of traditional Japan, thanks to the talented artisans who have made Yame their home since the 1600’s.

 How to brew Gorgeous Gyokuro green tea like a true green tea snob:

 2 tsp TEA | 6 OZ WATER, filtered

 120-140 DEGREES | STEEP 3 min.

-Then re-steep your tea leaves throughout the day – each time with a tad less water, and for a tad longer.
+Then re-steep your tea leaves throughout the morning – each time with a tad less water, and for a tad longer.
 More value.
-More green tea pleasure.
+But mainly more green tea pleasure.

 Or, for my special hot-cold-flash-brew method, watch How to properly brew shade-grown green tea.